From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Methods

 \subsection{Automatic Detection of Sleep Stages}

 \paragraph{Datasets.}

-The DODO/H datasets contain one PSG recording each of 25 healthy subjects (DODH dataset) and 55 subjects with sleep apnea (DODO dataset)~\cite{Guillot2020}.
-All 80 recordings were annotated by five expert scorers following the guidelines of the American Academy of Sleep Medicine (AASM)~\cite{Berry2020}.
-Accordingly, the recordings were divided into 30-second epochs and labeled as Wake, N1, N2, N3, or REM sleep stages.
+The IS-RC dataset contains one PSG recording each of 70 women, recorded in a research study investigating sleep disordered breathing in women in midlife (40--57 years old)~\cite{Kuna2013}.
+All 70 recordings were annotated by ten expert scorers following the guidelines of the American Academy of Sleep Medicine (AASM)~\cite{Berry2020}, and the annotations of six experts are publicly available.
+We aggregated these annotations into a consensus following the approach outlined by Stephansen~et~al.~\cite{Stephansen2018}.
+One recording was discarded due to a mismatch between the filenames of the annotations and the corresponding EEG recording.

 The BD (Bipolar EEG Dataset) dataset contains one PSG recording each of 25 healthy controls and 23 patients with bipolar disorder~\cite{Ritter2018}.
 The 48 recordings were annotated by a single expert following the AASM guidelines.
-The recordings were divided into 30-second epochs and labeled as either Wake, N1, N2, N3, or REM sleep stages.
 Due to differences in channel setup, we focused our analyses on the set of EEG channels that were common to all recordings: F3-A2, F4-A1, C3-A2, C4-A1, O1-A2, O2-A1, and A1-A2.
-Sampling rates varied between 100 Hz, 200 Hz, or 500 Hz depending on the recording and channel.
+Sampling rates varied between 100~Hz, 200~Hz, or 500~Hz depending on the recording and channel.

+All recordings were divided into 30-second epochs and labeled as either Wake, N1, N2, N3, or REM sleep stages by the expert annotators.

 \paragraph{Model.} We used the RobustSleepNet (RSN) model for automated sleep staging which is a deep learning model that was designed to be invariant to the number, type, or order of PSG montages~\cite{Guillot2021}.
-Guillot et al. provide several checkpoints for RSN that were trained on EEG, EOG, and EMG data from different datasets~\cite{Guillot2021b}.
+Guillot~et~al. provide several checkpoints for RSN that were trained on EEG, EOG, and EMG data from different datasets~\cite{Guillot2021b}.
 We used the checkpoint trained on 659 recordings from the MESA~\cite{Chen2015}, MrOS~\cite{Blackwell2011}, SHHS~\cite{Quan1997}, DODO~\cite{Guillot2020}, DODH~\cite{Guillot2020}, and MASS~\cite{OReilly2014} datasets.
-The model accepted input sequences of 21 sleep epochs (i.e., 10.5 minutes) to ensure sufficient context for the classification of each epoch.
-Given an input sequence, the model output probabilities for each of the five sleep stages for each epoch.
+The model accepts input sequences of 21 sleep epochs (i.e., 10.5 minutes) to ensure sufficient context for the classification of each epoch.
+Given an input sequence, the model outputs probabilities for each of the five sleep stages for each epoch.
 Due to the model's architecture, the input sequences could have an arbitrary number of channels.